V4Fire/Client/src/form/b-checkbox/README.md

     - [X]
 ```

-When you click the parent checkbox, all children will be checked or unchecked.
+When you click a parent checkbox, all children will be checked or unchecked.
-When you click a child, the parent checkbox will be set to the `indeterminate` status.
+When you click a child, the parent checkbox will be
+  * checked as `'indeterminate'` - if not all checkboxes with the same `name` are checked;
+  * unchecked - if all checkboxes with the same `name` are checked.

 ```
 < b-checkbox :id = 'parent'

 < b-checkbox &
   :id = 'foo' |
-  :name = 'foo' |
+  :name = 'lvl2' |
   :parentId = 'parent'
 .

+< b-checkbox &
+  :id = 'foo2' |
+  :parentId = 'parent' |
+  :name = 'lvl2'
+.

+< b-checkbox &
-< b-checkbox :parentId = 'foo' | :name = 'bla'
+  :parentId = 'foo' |
+  :name = 'lvl3-foo'
+.

+< b-checkbox &
-< b-checkbox :parentId = 'parent' | :name = 'bar'
+  :parentId = 'foo2' |
+  :name = 'lvl3-foo2'
+.
 ```

 #### [label]